LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

 ## Forum: https://www.microchip.com/forums/f192.aspx

 ## Release notes
+- v3.50.23
+  - missing file for Code Replacement for the dsPIC atan2 function
 - v3.50.22
   - Improved PIL on Linux
   - Fixed issue on SAMx7 when analog port is used and no othet peripheral used the same port (Letter)